Tucson, Arizona: Cultural and other attractions

-Shops in Summerhaven on Mount Lemmon offer such items as jewelry and other gifts, pizza, and fresh-fruit pies.
-The legacy of the Aspen Fire can be seen in charred trees, rebuilt homes, and melted beads incorporated into a sidewalk.

 Fourth Avenue, near the University of Arizona, is home to many shops, restaurants, and bars, and hosts the annual 4th Avenue Street Fair every December and March.
 University Boulevard, leading directly to the UA Main Gate, is also the center of numerous bars, retail shops, and restaurants most commonly frequented by the large student population of the UA.

 El Tiradito is a religious shrine in the downtown area.
 The shrine dates back to the early days of Tucson.
 It is based on a love story of revenge and murder.
 People stop by the shrine to light a candle for someone in need, a place for people to go give hope.

 Biosphere 2 is a 3.14 acre educational facility designed to mimic a tropical or sub-tropical climate-controlled environment.

 Literary arts

-The accomplished and awarded writers (poets, novelists, dramatists, nonfiction writers) who have lived in Tucson include Edward Abbey, Erskine Caldwell, Barbara Kingsolver and David Foster Wallace.
+The accomplished and awarded writers (poets, novelists, dramatists, nonfiction writers) who have lived in Tucson include Edward Abbey, Erskine Caldwell, Barbara Kingsolver, Joy Williams, Leslie Marmon Silko, and David Foster Wallace.
 Some were associated with the University of Arizona, but many were independent writers who chose to make Tucson their home.
 The city is particularly active in publishing and presenting contemporary innovative poetry in various ways.
 Examples are the Chax Press, a publisher of poetry books in trade and book arts editions, and the University of Arizona Poetry Center, which has a sizable poetry library and presents readings, conferences, and workshops.